CLIxIndia-Dev/qbank-lite/docs/assessment.md

   - description.
 A new language description for the `assessment`.
   - genusTypeId.
 A string field useful for UIs in differentiating between `assessment` types.
 Not specifically used in CLIx.
+  - itemIds.
+A list of valid `itemId` strings to assign to the assessment.
+The assumption is that these already exist in the system.

 returns:
   - `Assessment` object.
 Note that this does **not** include the `item`s.